cdktf/cdktf-provider-cloudflare/docs/zoneLockdown.java.md

 - *Type:* java.util.List<java.lang.String>

-A list of simple wildcard patterns to match requests against.
-The order of the urls is unimportant.
+The URLs to include in the current WAF override.

+You can use wildcards.
+Each entered URL will be escaped before use, which means you can only use simple wildcard patterns.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zone_lockdown#urls ZoneLockdown#urls}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zone_lockdown#urls ZoneLockdown#urls}

 ---